2DNQ/FeatureSamplesForWPF/README.md

-Keywords: wpf map control, gis analysis, map sample, heat map
+Keywords: wpf map, map sample, heat map, gis mapping software, mapping software

 # Feature Samples for WPF Map Control

 <desc>This page is going to show you the WPF map samples that are categorized by function.
-You will find interesting and useful samples to integrate into your own GIS apps.
-Here is a preview of our samples.</desc>
+You will find interesting and useful samples to integrate into your own GIS mapping software.</desc> Here is a preview of our samples.

 > This project already includes the runtime license.
 If your trial license is expired, it still can run the project by "ctrl + F5".
 Or [try executable](https://github.com/SlimGIS/FeatureSamplesForWPF/releases).